beaumontlab/antonie/README.md

 Finally, in 'data.js', all interesting features found are encoded in JSON format.
 To view this, point your browser at 'report.html', and it will source 'data.js' and print pretty graphs.

+Try 'antonie --help' for a full listing of options.

 Sample output: